FPF Student Privacy Train-the-Trainer Program

 Participants should have a strong interest in student privacy, the willingness to conduct student privacy trainings at their institutions or relevant conferences, and be able to dedicate approximately eight hours per month for virtual webinars (1-2 hours) and asynchronous activities (6 hours).
 Participants will also need to travel to Washington, D.C. for in-person workshops in February 2020 and November 2020.
+The February workshop will be held February 18-19, 2020.
 Travel scholarships are available for a limited number of participants.

 Throughout the program, participants will also develop resources necessary to empower others to protect student privacy, including a personalized student privacy training toolkit, and foster a network of likeminded peers.
 Attorneys will receive CLE credits for all in-person and virtual trainings and educators will receive continuing education units, as applicable.